 The larger format display will be popular with those who want something a little more engaging than the Nest Hub.
 It's better sized for viewing across a room or consuming video content, like catching-up with YouTube favourites while you're cooking, for example, but it's also excellent as a larger digital photo frame, controlling your smart home devices, and for streaming compatible smart home cameras.

 The sound from the Nest Hub Max is a tad on the bassy side, it would have been good to see built-in Zigbee support, and the Google Home app could be more intuitive in terms of finding the plethora of features and settings available.
 But that's pretty much all that we can complain about.

 Overall, Google's Nest Hub Max is a truly excellent smart display that is the ultimate addition to any smart home, especially one that is already takes advantage of the Nest ecosystem.

-This article was first published 7 May 2019 and has been updated to reflect its full review status.
+This article was first published 7 May 2019 and has been updated to reflect its full review status and new features.

 Google Nest Hub

 The original offers many of the same features as the Nest Hub Max but in a smaller, more compact format, allowing for a more discreet option.
 There is no built-in camera - which some may prefer - but it means some of the best features of the Nest Hub Max aren't available.

 Lenovo Smart Display

 The Lenovo Smart Display is available in 10-, 8- and 7-inch sizes (the former two with the design above, the latter not) and the display is great.
 Its design is much quirkier than the Nest Hub Max and sound quality isn't brilliant, but the price point might make Lenovo's offerings preferable.